jdshaffer/GetWeather/README.md

 You can change the output file by editing output filename near the bottom of the program.

-_Version 2 now calculates the AQI and adds it after the weather data in the XLSX file._
+_Version 2 now grabs air particulate data, calculates the AQI, and writes the particulate data and AQI to the XLSX file._

 ---